 Stoic Woobie: Ketojan, and any other Saarebas by extension.
 Tranquil as well, particularly Karl.

 Since it still wasn't all of the Circle mages this goes both ways.
-Orsino was not off-base when he told Meredith:
+Orsino wasn't off-base when he told Meredith:

-That One Boss: The Rock Wraith and the duel with the Arishok provide the most frustrations for players.
+The Rock Wraith provides the most frustrations for players.

 The Arishok has titanic defenses, nasty combo attacks, and hits harder than anything you've come across in the game so far - and he drinks healing potions.
 A lot of your duel will likely be spent dodging him around the pillars and running for your life.

 The battle with the Arishok is slightly less difficult if you have the (free) Black Emporium DLC, because your faithful mabari can be summoned to keep the Arishok off your back while you scamper off to catch your breath.

 Corypheus of Legacy proves to be much tougher than either of the others.

 The Pride Demon backed up by a Blood Mage and a horde of Shades on the Docks in "The Last Straw."
 Many people find that fight to be the toughest of the whole finale and cite it as a reason for sparing Anders, since he's the only healer at that point.

 The second game makes changes to the dialogue wheel, predefined character with a voice, combat, and many other mechanics.
 This crops up as a complaint due to that.
 This is reflected in the reviews for the game, which range from "best RPG combat ever" and "refreshingly original narrative" to "dull and unnecessary gameplay changes" or "unfocused and inferior story."
 Most reviews seem to strike somewhere between the middle, though this still puts the game lower than Origins.